How Marijuana Addiction Impacts Couples and Relationships

 Addiction To Marijuana Is Growing

-Because marijuana is becoming a legal choice in more and more places, it’s beginning to feel for a lot of people like a harmless and acceptable choice.
+Because marijuana is becoming a legal choice in more and more places, more and more people think of it as a harmless and acceptable choice.
 Many put it in the same place in their minds as alcohol.
-In fact, some consider it a safer, less dangerous, and even less addictive choice than alcohol.
+In fact, some consider it a safer, less dangerous, and an even less addictive choice than alcohol.

-Those considerations make no difference once abuse of the substance occurs.
+The considerations I noted above make no difference once abuse of the substance occurs.
 Marijuana, regardless of its new legal standing, can still be abused and cause a wide range of interpersonal problems for those who abuse it.
 Anything overdone ceases to be harmless and “no big deal.”

-Despite what many people believe and much of what is said in our society, developing an addiction to marijuana> is becoming very common.
-Even more important is the need to recognize the problems that come with it.
+Despite what many people believe and much of what is said in our society, developing an addiction to marijuana is becoming very common.
+Which means it’s even more important to recognize the problems that come with it.

 And you don't have to have a marijuana addiction that requires treatment in a drug rehab center to have a problem that needs to be addressed.

-Editor's Note: This post was originally published June 8, 2017 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published June 8, 2017, updated on June 7, 2022, and has been updated again with new information for accuracy and comprehensiveness.

 Guy-Stuff-Counseling-addictions-wide-cta.jpg